-There's more than one recipe for the Mojito.
-I even posted a different one a while back to accompany a fine article I wrote about simple syrup.
-It's a refreshing summer drink and a great way to hide some rum inside a few mint leaves, lime and sugar.
-So, I figured it was about time I featured it as the Drink of the Week.
+There’s more than one recipe for the Mojito.
+We even posted a different one a while back to accompany a fine article about simple syrup.
+It’s a refreshing summer drink and a great way to hide some rum inside a few mint leaves, lime and sugar.
+So, we figured it was about time to featured it as the Drink of the Week.

-    It's not my favorite cocktail, but a lot of people love it, and why wouldn't they?
-Rum, sugar, lime, mint—what's not to love?
-I suppose you could consider the Mojito a cross between a Julep and a Daiquiri, but by that logic, every cocktail is just a combination of something else.
-I was going to get into some of the historic details about this Cuban classic, but I decided plenty has been written about that elsewhere.
-So, I thought I'd focus on the drink's construction and some of the techniques you use when you make it properly.
+It’s not our favorite cocktail, but a lot of people love it, and why wouldn’t they?
+Rum, sugar, lime, mint—what’s not to love?
+You could consider the Mojito a cross between a Julep and a Daiquiri, but by that logic, every cocktail is just a combination of something else.
+We were going to get into some of the historic details about this Cuban classic, but we decided plenty has been written about that elsewhere.
+So, let’s focus on the drink’s construction and some of the techniques you use when you make it properly.

 2 oz white rum

 1 tsp. superfine sugar

 Build the Mojito in a tall glass.
 Add the lime juice and the sugar.
 Muddle the sugar so it dissolves.
 Add the mint leaves and gently press them against the inside of the glass with your muddler to release the oils.
 Fill the glass with cracked ice.
 Add the rum and top with club soda.